Updated 08/22/24 This newsletter is updated as the economy and situations change.

 Q What about property flipping?

-A If you are thinking of flipping a home, it’s a very risky time to buy!
+A If you are thinking of flipping a home, it’s a mildly risky time to buy!

 Q Should I fix my home up before I sell it?